Luminosity Gaming

 Luminosity Gaming is a professional esports organization based in North America.
-It has teams competing in Call of Duty, Overwatch, Tom Clancy's Rainbow Six: Siege, Super Smash Bros., Fortnite, Apex Legends and Rocket League.
+It has teams competing in Call of Duty, Overwatch, Tom Clancy's Rainbow Six: Siege, Super Smash Bros., Fortnite, Apex Legends, Rocket League, Pokémon Unite, Brawl Stars and League of Legends.
 The team was founded in Canada by Steve "Buyaka" Maida in 2015, and is based in Toronto, Ontario.